The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 How to register

 Register to vote online.
 Alternatively, download, print, and fill out the Louisiana mail-in voter registration form.
-Mail the completed form to your local Registrar of Voters office by October 9, 2022.
+Mail the completed form to your local Registrar of Voters office so that it is postmarked by 30 days before the election.
 You can also register in-person at any Registrar of Voters, Office of Motor Vehicles, Department of Children and Family Services, WIC offices, food stamp offices, Medicaid offices, offices serving persons with disabilities such as the Deaf Action Centers and Independent Living Offices, or Armed Forces recruitment offices.

 Check your registration status.